leeyuejia/GA_seif2020/unit_1/w07d1/instructor_notes/HIGHER_ORDER_FUNCTIONS.md

 ```

-## Ok, Ok.
+## Ok.
 All these array methods create a new array.
 Is there any array method change the original array **in-place**?
 Yes.
 The splice() method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

 ```javascript